pontem-network/aptos-chrome-extension/.github/CONTRIBUTING.md

-# Welcome to AptosMask!
+# Welcome to MultiMask!

-If you're submitting code to AptosMask, there are some simple things we'd appreciate you doing to help us stay organized!
+If you're submitting code to MultiMask, there are some simple things we'd appreciate you doing to help us stay organized!

 ### Finding the right project